-707

-Source: 2015/2016 American Community Survey

-Sullivan’s Island Business District

-The epicenter of local business that is conducted on Sullivan’s Island happens in the Community Commercial District (CC-District) on Middle Street between Stations 20 and 22½.
-The compact CC-District is composed of small, service-oriented businesses that serve both the local community and a large number of visitors to the Island.

-Businesses include restaurants, doctors’ offices, contractors, real estate, Spa/Salon services, small retail, and child care.
-Having a local business District is essential to creating a great place.
-Every vibrant community that exists has a commercial core where residents can visit and build relationships with their neighbors and the visitors that come to the Island.
-The CC-District is part of the draw that attracts residents and visitors to the Island.
-As such, it should be cherished and valued extensively.

-A master plan for the CC-District was created in 2008 that divided the CC-District into three districts.
-The plan addressed zoning, parking, traffic, pedestrian safety, and building design within the CC-District.
-The plan can be found on the Sullivan’s Island website.
+Some of the top employers within the Town include (in alphabetical order) Durst Family Medicine, Fort Sumter and Fort Moultrie National Historic Park Visitor Center, Home Team BBQ, Poe’s Tavern, Sullivan’s Island Elementary School, Sullivan’s Island Local Government, and Sullivan’s Restaurant.
+These top employers were all reported to employ 20+ employees in 2023.
+Lastly, Esri’s Community Analyst also reported that in 2023, the 85 businesses located in Town estimated just over $65 million in sales.

+Figure X: Community Commercial District Master Plan Areas (Extraction)

 The Natural and Historical Environment as an Economic Asset

-Just like the CC-District, the natural environment plays a significant role in Sullivan’s Island economy, drawing people to live and explore the Island.
+The natural environment plays a significant role in Sullivan’s Island local economy, drawing people to live and explore the Island.
 The surrounding ocean and marsh, expansive views, and recreational opportunities attract visitors and residents alike.
 Economic benefits from these amenities include: increased property values and seasonal support of local businesses.
 These benefits add to the Town’s wealth in two ways.
 First, they provide business and property owners opportunities to make personal financial gains and assist in protecting their individual investments.
-Second, the economic benefits of the beach provide the Town increased income through business licenses and higher property assessments.
+Second, the economic benefits of the beach provide the Town increased income through business licenses, accommodations taxes, and higher property assessments.

 Likewise, the history of Sullivan’s Island draws future residents and visitors to either live or visit the Island.
-From the storied 17th century military post of Captain Florence O’Sullivan, to the local designation for the historic districts of

-Moultrieville, Sullivan’s Island, and Atlanticville, the economic benefits to the community are great.
+From the storied 17th century military post of Captain Florence O’Sullivan, to the local designation of the Moultrieville, Sullivan’s Island, and Atlanticville historic districts, the economic benefits to the community are great.
 A more detailed historical narrative can be viewed in Chapter 5 -Cultural Resources or a very succinct narrative may be viewed here:

 http://sullivansisland-sc.com/Files/Historic%20Preservation/Historical%20Summary.pdf

-Retirement Income

-Table 2.3, in Chapter 2 (Population), shows that there are 781 residents who are age 55 or older for Sullivan’s Island.

-This represents approximately 38% of the entire population.
-Similarly, the trend as shown in Figure 6.7 shows that roughly 20% of the Island’s population uses retirement income.
-This suggests that there may be a growing

-population of retirees on the Island.
-There will be a need to monitor these trends for future policy considerations.

-90%

-80%

-70%

-60%

-50%

-40%

-30%

-20%

-10%

-0%

-FIGURE 6.7: RETIREMENT INCOME

-With Retirement Income No Retirement Income

-2010 2011 2012 2013 2014 2015 2016